2012 Tokyo gubernatorial election

 The 2012 Tokyo gubernatorial election took place on December 16, 2012, which was held on the same day as the general election.

 Background

-After long-term Governor Shintaro Ishihara suddenly resigned to return to national politics ahead of the then-looming next general election.
+The incumbent since 1999, Governor Shintaro Ishihara suddenly resigned from office to return to national politics ahead of the then-looming next general election.
 A field of nine candidates emerged, with the front-runner being Naoki Inose, who had been vice-governor under Ishihara from 2007 to 2012, and then acting governor after Ishihara's abrupt resignation.
 Inose vowed to follow Ishihara's policies.